 I will always remember the first time I was introduced to svadhyaya

 .
-I was new to Siddha Yoga Meditation and the spiritual practices, and yearned for the experience of devotion.
+I was new to the Siddha Yoga path and the spiritual practices, and yearned for the experience of devotion.
 One morning, in the pure stillness of the Ashram, I heard the sweetest voice singing a melodious chant.
 It was a tape of Baba chanting Shri Guru Gita

 .
 Something ancient, soft, and filled with the certainty of God welled up inside of me.
 Tears filled my eyes.
 Baba’s voice was saturated in pure devotion.